yodrew/darkroomretreat/manuscript/air.md

 - [____DIY straight tube design____](https://www.420magazine.com/forums/do-it-yourself/176589-diy-duct-silencer-muffler-super-cheap.html)
 - [____acoustic ducting____](http://www.fantronix.com/acatalog/Acoustic_Ducting.html), at least 3m with 2-3 bends
 - [____silencer for sound booths____](http://www.whisperroom.com/sound-booth-optional-features.php#vent).
 With dark insulation and enough bends, this eliminates the need for a lightproof vent.
-- manufactured silencers are made of metal and super durable materials and cost $100-200.
+- manufactured silencers are made of metal and other super durable materials and cost $100-200.

 In the past year, I built two box silencers into window recesses.
 They were simpler and much more effective than I hoped.
 They swallowed up sound.
 One of two window panes formed one face of the box.
 The window recess in the thick wall provided the 4 sides.
 Boards formed the box's outer face against the inside of security bars, about 20cm from the glass.
 I bought shredded fabric insulation to line it.
 See
 [____*darkness > window > hard panel*____](#hard-panel) section for more about adapting the design below.